awsdocs/amazon-opensearch-service-developer-guide/doc_source/serverless-scaling.md

 ## Maximum capacity limits<a name="serverless-scaling-limits"></a>

 The default maximum capacity for both indexing and search is 10 OCUs\.
 The minimum allowed capacity for an account is 2 OCUs for indexing and 2 OCUs for search\.
-The maximum allowed capacity is 20 OCUs for indexing and 20 OCUs for search\.
+The maximum allowed capacity is 50 OCUs for indexing and 50 OCUs for search\.
 If you want to increase maximum capacity limits for your account, contact [AWS Support](https://console.aws.amazon.com/support/home)\.

-A single OCU can hold approximately 180 GiB of data\.
-OpenSearch Serverless supports up to 1 TiB of on\-disk data per collection\.
+Each OCU includes enough hot ephemeral storage for 120 GiB of index data\.
+OpenSearch Serverless supports up to 1 TiB of index data per collection, and 6 TiB of index data per account\.
 You can still ingest more data, which can be stored in S3\.

 For a list of all quotas, see [OpenSearch Serverless quotas](limits.md#limits-serverless)\.